donny-nguyen/donny-nguyen.github.io/_posts/2024-09-16-spring-boot.md

 **Spring Boot** is a powerful extension of the Spring framework designed to simplify the development of production-ready applications.
 Here are some key features:

-1. **Autoconfiguration**: Spring Boot automatically configures our application based on the dependencies we have added, reducing the need for manual setup¹.
+1. **Autoconfiguration**: Spring Boot automatically configures our application based on the dependencies we have added, reducing the need for manual setup.

 2. **Standalone Applications**: It allows us to create standalone applications that can run independently without requiring an external web server.
-This is achieved by embedding servers like Tomcat, Jetty, or Undertow².
+This is achieved by embedding servers like Tomcat, Jetty, or Undertow.

-3. **Opinionated Defaults**: Spring Boot provides a set of default configurations and dependencies, known as "starters," to streamline the development process².
+3. **Opinionated Defaults**: Spring Boot provides a set of default configurations and dependencies, known as "starters," to streamline the development process.

-4. **Production-Ready Features**: It includes built-in features for monitoring, health checks, and externalized configuration, making it easier to manage applications in production³.
+4. **Production-Ready Features**: It includes built-in features for monitoring, health checks, and externalized configuration, making it easier to manage applications in production.

-5. **Spring Initializr**: A web-based tool that helps us quickly bootstrap a new Spring Boot project with the necessary dependencies⁴.
+5. **Spring Initializr**: A web-based tool that helps us quickly bootstrap a new Spring Boot project with the necessary dependencies.

 Spring Boot is particularly useful for creating microservices and web applications due to its ease of use and minimal configuration requirements.